Looking for the best Athens restaurants? You’ve come to the right place!

 Lukumades is a picture-perfect urban dessert place in central Athens.
 Named after the traditional Greek doughnuts (loukoumades), the hip spot offers eclectic modern twists on the dessert.

 The typical way to eat loukoumades is to cover them in a sinfully sweet honey syrup, a sprinkling of cinnamon, and some chopped nuts.
-At Lukumades though, you can enjoy plenty of weird and wonderful interpretations of the dessert – think doughy delicious doughnuts topped with bavarian cream, chocolate pieces, and sprinkles.
+However, at Lukumades, you can enjoy plenty of weird and wonderful interpretations of the dessert.
+Envisage sinking your teeth into doughy delicious doughnuts topped with bavarian cream, chocolate pieces, and sprinkles.

 Dining Etiquette in Greece

-It is not customary to tip in Greece but tips are always appreciated, even if you just leave 50 cents or so at a local taverna.
+It is not customary to tip in Greece but tips are always appreciated.
+Even just leaving 50 cents or so makes a difference.
 Some higher-end eateries may automatically add a 10% service charge.

 Taking Food Home